Patil-Kalpak/Patil-Kalpak/README.md

 # Hello, I'm Kalpak Patil 👋

-I'm a passionate Android developer currently exploring the exciting world of Machine Learning.
+I'm a passionate Android developer currently exploring the exciting world of Flask Python.
 I have a strong foundation in data structures and algorithms (DSA), and I'm enthusiastic about building innovative and impactful applications.

 ## 🚀 Current Focus

 - Android Development using Kotlin
-- Machine Learning and Data Science
-- Firebase for Backend Development
+- Firebase and Flask for Backend Development
-- Exploring C, C++, Python, and Node.js
+- Exploring Kotlin, Python,
 - Embracing the beauty of Data Structures and Algorithms (DSA)

 ## 🛠️ Tech Stack

 - **Languages:** C, C++, Kotlin, Python
-- **Backend:** Firebase
+- **Backend:** Firebase,Flask
 - **Tools & Platforms:** Android Studio